 For clinical trials and case reports (Levels A, B, and C), overlapping patient populations (i.e. the same patient treatment and outcome described in multiple reports) should be avoided, or carefully noted to alert users of this nuance and avoid conclusions that mistake these studies as independent.
 Note also that reports describing different phases of the same patient treatment (i.e. erlotinib and subsequently afatinib), or different clinically relevant conclusions (i.e. predictive evidence and simultaneous diagnostic evidence) are independent/non-overlapping entities.

-For Predisposing EIDs, which generally describe germline variants, the same patient may appear in multiple studies.
-Curators should be careful to note these cases and review existing germline EIDs for the same variant in CIViC.
+For Predisposing EIDs, which generally describe germline molecular profiles (variants), the same patient may appear in multiple studies.
+Curators should be careful to note these cases and review existing germline EIDs for the same molecular profile in CIViC.

 Disease stage, prior treatments, and other experimental details influencing evidence interpretation should be captured within the Evidence Statement to maximize user comprehension of the underlying study and the appropriate context in which it is relevant.
-Such details are critical parts of clinical guidelines and can impact which clinical guidelines should be used as well as drug sensitivities (see EID1008 and EID1009).
+Such details are critical parts of clinical guidelines and can impact which clinical guidelines should be used as well as interpretion of types of therapy response (see for example EID1008 and EID1009).

-Six types of EID exist in CIViC (Figure 4), giving structured clinical annotation to a Variant.
-Three types of clinical statements, Predictive/Therapeutic, Prognostic, Diagnostic and Oncogenic Evidence Types are usually associated with somatic variants, while Predisposing evidence is generally linked to germline variation.
-Functional studies are often performed in vitro, so associated EIDs will have the Unknown field selected for Variant Origin.
+Six types of EID exist in CIViC (Figure 4), each giving structured clinical annotation to a Molecular Profile (Variant).
+Four types of clinical statements, Predictive/Therapeutic, Prognostic, Diagnostic and Oncogenic Evidence Types are usually associated with somatic molecular profiles (variants), while Predisposing evidence is generally linked to germline variation.
+Functional studies are often performed in vitro, so associated EIDs may often have the Unknown field selected for Molecular Profile (Variant) Origin.

-Predictive/Therapeutic Evidence Items (EIDs) capture evidence supporting or refuting the role of a variant in conferring drug sensitivity, resistance or adverse response in the context of a specific disease.
+Predictive/Therapeutic Evidence Items (EIDs) capture evidence supporting or refuting the role of a molecular profile (variant) in conferring drug sensitivity, resistance or adverse response in the context of a specific disease.